 Getting Started with ESPS

-2. Registration Fees: After you have chosen a teacher and completed observations, you’ll be provided with a registration package.
-Once that’s completed, you can begin lessons.
-There are two fees: ESPS membership fees for a beginner student in 2018/19 are $295 ($125 beginner fee + $170 registration fee).
-There is also a yearly tuition fee of $1100 that is payable directly to the teacher.
+2. Registration Fees: After you have chosen a teacher and completed observations, you can return the registration package and begin lessons.
+There are two fees associated with registration: ESPS membership fees for a beginner student in 2019/20 are $295.
+There is also a yearly tuition fee of $1110.
 There are several payment options for this fee, including monthly post-dated cheques.
 Families are also asked to provide a $100 volunteer commitment cheque, which is returned after families complete their volunteer task for the year.
 ESPS does offer year-round enrolment, and the tuition rates will be adjusted to reflect a reduced lesson schedule.

 3. Parent Workshop: Parents are also required to attend a parent orientation workshop.
 The 3-hour workshop welcomes parents into the ESPS program, provides an introduction to the Suzuki philosophy, and looks at the first book of repertoire that you and your child will be learning.
 Finally, the workshop provides invaluable tips on developing effective practising skills as well as learning strategies for motivating students at home.

 Please note that you will need an acoustic piano, not a digital keyboard.